BrunoVDK/constraint-programming/README.md

 The second one generates nothing but channeling constraints.
 It has been demonstrated that this can provide good results despite such constraints being less 'tight' than `all_different` constraints[^6].
-When Dotú discussed it he was considering QuasiGroups [@article:quasi].
+When Dotú discussed it he was considering QuasiGroups.
 This was extended[^7] to Sudoku puzzles by making use of three instead of two dual models (since blocks need to be considered as well).
 The variant in which channeling constraints between all models (one primal, three dual)